aimms/documentation/webui/webui-grid-pages.rst

 .. image:: images/GridPage_CustomLayoutB2_2.png
     :align: center

-And this new area "Aside E" is used to defined the grid template areas in the layout format:
+And this new area "Aside E" is used when defining the grid template areas in the layout format:

 .. image:: images/GridPage_CustomLayoutB2_3.png
     :align: center